-Hazelwood School, Glasgow City Council, Photos, Building, Award, Design, News
+Hazelwood School, Glasgow City Council, Photos, Alan Dunlop Building, Special Needs Design, Award News

-Dumbreck school for Glasgow City Council - design by gm+ad architects
+Dumbreck school for Glasgow City Council – design by architect Alan Dunlop

 Hazelwood School, Glasgow, Scotland

 16 Sep 2016 – Three articles from the USA and UK, all recognised and featured this school in Glasgow as among the world’s best.

 It appeared on the 15th of September in a CNN broadcast about the American Institute of Architects 8 world best school designs.

 On the 13th the building was noted by The Smithsonian Institute in New York in a Q+A on best classroom design for the 21st Century.

 Last week the RIBA listed Hazelwood as one of the top five school buildings in the world.

 Programme just produced by the BBC on design and craft, initially for their education unit (but soon to be broadcast nationally), in which the Hazelwood School features prominently.
 The programme is an hour long, the section on Hazelwood starts at 53.30 and runs to the end.